ChaddFrasier/PIPS/README.md

 pad the image and a location to place the pixels.
 To remove the padding either delete the numbers in the text box or hit the reset button.
 And lastly, you can export the figure you create by clicking the blue save button at the very bottom.
-Accepted file export types include svg, png, jpg, and jpeg.
+Accepted file export types include svg, tiff, png, jpg, and jpeg.
 ![Current Edit Page](https://i.imgur.com/m2vYsAs.png)

 #### Hot Keys